Home Decor and Interior Design Styles in 2022

 Contemporary Home Decor

-Perhaps because of the name, contemporary is often confused for modern, there are similarities between the two, such as open floor plans and spaces, straight lines, and metal and glass pieces.
-Where they differ is that contemporary style is more fluid and incorporates current trends and styles, so it’s evolving and embodies the present moment.
+Perhaps because of the name, contemporary is often confused for modern.
+There are similarities between the two, such as open floor plans and spaces, straight lines, and metal and glass pieces.
+However, where they differ is that contemporary style is more fluid and incorporates current trends and styles, so it’s always evolving to embody the present moment.
 If you like to create a fusion of styles from different time periods by adding a contemporary flair, then this is a good style for you.

 Eclectic Interior Design

-Under eclectic style, there are offshoots like Bohemian or Flea Market/Second Hand or a more Global-Inspired style.
+Under the umbrella of eclectic style, there are offshoots like Bohemian or Flea Market/Second-Hand, or a more Global-Inspired style.
 It may be worth exploring these to see if they’re relevant to you (as well as the pieces you already own and love).

 If you love the beach and an easy-breezy vibe, there’s Coastal or Beach style.
-Southwestern if you favor warm colors that evoke the American desert and décor that’s Spanish- and Mexican-inspired.
-How about Rustic or Farmhouse or American Colonial, for those who want to bring elements of history, nature, and the coziness of the hearth and earthy materials.
+Southwestern is another option if you favor warm colors that evoke the American desert and décor that’s Spanish and Mexican-inspired.
+Or how about Rustic, Farmhouse or American Colonial, for those who want to bring elements of history, nature, and the warmth of the hearth and earthy materials?

-As you can see, there are many kinds of styles, many of which borrow elements from each other.
+As you can see, there are many different interior décor styles, many of which borrow elements from each other.
 The best way to find the one you love is to spend some time exploring examples of each and finding out what you gravitate towards.
 Then take a look around your home and see if one of these styles describes your space.
 Or maybe you want to take your home in a new direction, with a new style?

 The Happiness Rule of Home Decor